Yellow and Black

 $32.99

 For someone totally uninterested in technology like me, this was a difficult book, but one that I acknowledge is important as I try to understand the changing world.
-There was a wealth of information about the new media, emerging industries, new ways of organising for social change; I learnt of organisations of which I have never … Read more »
+There was a wealth of information about the new media, emerging industries, new ways of organising for social change; I learnt of organisations of which I … Read more »

 Why I’m no longer talking to white people about race